jeanslack/Videomass/about.md

 It features graphical tools for viewing, analyzing and processing multimedia streams and downloading videos via youtube-dl.

-Videomass is a project created and maintained by Gianluca Pernigotto (jeanslack) and it was written in Python3 with the wxPython4 "Phoenix" toolkit, then it is cross-platform and works on Linux, MacOs, MS-Windows and FreeBSD.
+Videomass is a project created and maintained by Gianluca Pernigotto (jeanslack) and it was written in [Python3](https://www.python.org/) with the [wxPython4 "Phoenix"](https://www.wxpython.org/) toolkit, then it is cross-platform and works on Linux, MacOs, Windows and FreeBSD.

 Videomass Logo and related artworks are created by Gianluca Pernigotto (jeanslack) and by [KDE/Breeze Icons](https://github.com/KDE/breeze-icons).